Rabbit-Company/RabbitMonitor/README.md

 [Service]
 Type=simple
-User= #Enter your user from which you have installed pip packages ExecStart=python3 -m rabbitmonitor
+User=root #Enter your user from which you have installed pip packages ExecStart=python3 -m rabbitmonitor
 TimeoutStartSec=0
 RemainAfterExit=yes